How to Mix 2 Stroke Fuel: 2 Stroke Mix Calculator and Instructions

 Two stroke fuel is basically unleaded petrol mixed with 2 stroke oil.
 The oil to fuel mix ratio should be specified in your engines instruction manual.

 The oil in 2 stroke fuel is extremely important in lubricating your engine as two stroke engines do not have an internal oil reservoir.
 Without the oil, you risk destroying your engine.
+That is why it is so important to get your 2stroke oil mix right the first time!

 Why Shouldn’t You Put Straight Petrol into a Two Stroke Engine?